Following your competition on Twitter?

 These days, it’s easier than ever.
 And with Twitter topping over 325 million active monthly users, it’s a huge opportunity for your market research.

 No matter what industry you’re in, you probably have a competitor on Twitter.
 And by tracking their strategy on the platform, you can glean valuable insights for your social media marketing strategy.

-Twitter is one of the most popular social networks for businesses, and it gives you an advantage that you may never have had before.
-Because so much Twitter data is public, you can easily use that data to learn so much about your competitor’s followers and strategies.
+With so much data on Twitter being public, you can easily use that data to learn about your competitor’s followers and strategies.

 In this post, we will look at seven ways you can use this data to look behind the scenes of what your competitors are doing.

 As a quick note before we get started, I recommend using a Twitter management client like HootSuite.
 You can do a lot with its free account, and I’ll reference it a few times in this post.

 If HootSuite isn’t for you, there are also Tweetdeck and other applications.